mlrun/mlrun/docs/install/local-docker.md

 for example `export SHARED_DIR=~/mlrun-data` (or use `set SHARED_DIR=c:\mlrun-data` in windows), make sure the directory exists.

-It is recommended to set the `HOST_IP` variable with your computer IP address (required for Nuclio dashboard). you can check your IP address using the `ip addr` command on Linux or `ifconfig` in Mac or `ipconfig` in Windows.
+It is recommended to set the `HOST_IP` variable with your computer IP address (required for Nuclio dashboard). you can check your IP address using the `ip addr` command on Linux or `ifconfig` in Mac or `ipconfig` in Windows (select an address which does not change dynamically, for example the `vEthernet` interface in Windows).

 You can select a specific MLRun version with the `TAG` variable and Nuclio version with the `NUCLIO_TAG` variable.

 ## Use MLRun with your own client